Life As a Curator

 - Coin Collector

-In 2016, there was an estimated number of 12,400 jobs in the United States for Curator.
+In the United States, there were 12,400 jobs for Curator in 2016.
 New jobs are being produced at a rate of 13.7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,700 new jobs for Curator by 2026.
 There will be an estimated 1,500 positions for Curator per year.

 The states with the most job growth for Curator are Colorado, Washington, and Nevada.
 Watch out if you plan on working in Mississippi, Maine, or Idaho.
 These states have the worst job growth for this type of profession.